Richardaeld/Fat_Racoon_Kitchen/README.md

 + [PyMongo](https://pymongo.readthedocs.io/en/stable/)
     + A basic guide to the current version of PyMongo
 + [Stack Overflow](https://stackoverflow.com/)
-    + A great souce of information for finding a starting place and direction to research.
+    + A great source of information for finding a starting place for research.
 + [TestLodge](https://blog.testlodge.com/how-to-write-test-cases-for-software-with-sample/)
     + Used to help formulate the test syntax structure.
 + [W3Schools](https://www.w3schools.com/)